stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 ---

-Now that we have our `.pre-commit-config.yaml` file, we need to use `pre-commit` to install the hooks on the `git` side.
+Now that we have our `.pre-commit-config.yaml` file, we need to use `pre-commit` to install the hooks on the Git side.
 Run this at the root of the repository:

 ```shell[class="command-line"][data-prompt="$"]
 pre-commit install
 ```

-Now that we have our `.pre-commit-config.yaml` file, we need to instruct `git` to use our hooks.
-Every `git` repository supports hooks at a [variety of stages in the `git` process](https://git-scm.com/docs/githooks#_hooks).
+Now that we have our `.pre-commit-config.yaml` file, we need to instruct Git to use our hooks.
+Every Git repository supports hooks at a [variety of stages in the Git process](https://git-scm.com/docs/githooks#_hooks).
 Hooks can be written in any language available on your the machine, and they must be placed in the `.git/hooks` directory to be triggered — `pre-commit install` does this for us.
 The executable that will run our pre-commit-stage hooks has been installed as `.git/hooks/pre-commit`:

 ```treeview
 pre-commit-example/